We’re open everyday 24/7

 Attention deficit hyperactivity disorder is a condition that makes it difficult for an individual to continually pay attention or control impulses.
 A person having ADHD may constantly be active and struggle with feelings of restlessness.
 They may find it difficult to control their energy levels and physical movement.

-ADHD is very prevalent in the U.S., with approximately 8.4 percent of children exhibiting signs of the disorder, and around 2.5 percent of adults exhibiting signs.
+ADHD is very prevalent in the U.S., with approximately 8.4 percent of children exhibiting signs of the disorder, and around 2.5 percent of adults also exhibit signs.
 Because symptoms of the condition are so varied, and because many adults may have the disorder but are never diagnosed, these estimates may be lower than the actual numbers.

 The co-existence of ADHD and substance use disorders in adults is also prevalent.